 The paper should be 4-5 A4 pages long, excluding a front page and a complete reference list.
 In assessing the final course paper, great importance will be given to correct reference use, and that citations are short and followed by page reference.
 Plagiarism is not accepted in any form.
 Use type face Times New Roman, size 12, 1.5 spacing.
 Handwritten papers are not accepted.
-The individual assignment should be sent electronically to Athena, attached to the tab assignment, not later than Wednesday December 21 at 17:00 pm.
+The individual assignment should be posted in Athena/Examinations/Individual paper, not later than Friday January 12 2024 at 17:00 pm.